 Participants who inherited more tools also took longer to recreate those tools (Fig. 3), leaving less time to discover new tools, To determine whether inheriting more tools had an impact on the rate at which new tools were discovered, we first report overall rates of new tool discovery, and then test whether the discovery rate is influenced by the number of inherited tools.

 Fig. 7 shows problem solving rates based on the length of the discovery period.
 The overall rate of problem solving was 8.3 minutes per new innovation (0.12 innovations per minute), b = 0.12 (SE = 0.07), t = 1.77.
-This rate was not found to vary based on the number of inherited tools, as revealed by a model comparison comparing a model predicting unique innovations from playing time alone to one predicting unique innovations from the interaction between playing time and inheritance size, .
+This rate was not found to vary based on the number of inherited tools, as revealed by a model comparison comparing a model predicting unique innovations from playing time alone to one predicting unique innovations from the interaction between playing time and inheritance size.
 This suggests that the number of inherited tools did not meaningly influence the rate of future discovery.

 Problem solving rate in the discovery stage.
 Discovery time is the amount of time out of a 25 minute session dedicated to discovering new innovations that were not discovered by an ancestor.
 The line shows the predictions of the hierarchical regression model with ±1 standard error.
 The slope of this line did not significantly vary based on the size of the inheritance.